Olympic Games: War and terrorism

 The world wars caused three Olympiads to pass without a celebration of the Games: the 1916 Games were cancelled because of World War I, and the summer and winter games of 1940 and 1944 were cancelled because of World War II.
 The Russo-Georgian War between Georgia and Russia erupted on the opening day of the 2008 Summer Olympics in Beijing.
 Both American President George W. Bush and Russian Prime Minister Vladimir Putin were attending the Olympics at that time and spoke together about the conflict at a luncheon hosted by the Chinese president Hu Jintao.

 Terrorism most directly affected the Olympic Games in 1972.
 When the Summer Games were held in Munich, Germany, eleven members of the Israeli Olympic team were taken hostage by the Palestinian terrorist group Black September in what is now known as the Munich massacre.
 The terrorists killed two of the athletes soon after taking them hostage and killed the other nine during a failed liberation attempt.
 A German police officer and five of the terrorists also died.
 Following the selection of Barcelona, Spain, to host the 1992 Summer Olympics, the separatist ETA terrorist organisation launched attacks in the region, including the 1991 bombing in the Catalonian city of Vic that killed ten people.

 Terrorism affected two Olympic Games held in the United States.
 During the 1996 Summer Olympics in Atlanta, a bomb was detonated at the Centennial Olympic Park, killing two people and injuring 111 others.
-The bomb was set by Eric Rudolph, an American domestic terrorist, who is serving a life sentence for the bombing.
+The bomb was set by Eric Rudolph, who is serving a life sentence for the bombing.
 The 2002 Winter Olympics in Salt Lake City took place just five months after the September 11 attacks, which meant a higher level of security than ever before provided for an Olympic Games.
 The opening ceremonies of the Games featured symbols relating to 9/11, including the flag that flew at Ground Zero and honour guards of NYPD and FDNY members.

 Citizenship

 IOC rules for citizenship

 The Olympic Charter requires that an athlete be a legal national of the country for which they compete.
 Dual nationals may compete for either country, as long as three years have passed since the competitor competed for the former country.
-However, if the NOCs and IF involved agree, then the IOC Executive Board may reduce or cancel this period.
+However, if the NOCs and IF involved agree, then the IOC executive board may reduce or cancel this period.
 This waiting period exists only for athletes who previously competed for one nation and want to compete for another.
 If an athlete gains a new or second nationality, then they do not need to wait any designated amount of time before participating for the new or second nation.
 The IOC is only concerned with issues of citizenship and nationality after individual nations have granted citizenship to athletes.